oscpalML/TaleOfShadowsNotes/Events/Campaign/Shady dealings in Blighthollow.md

 [[Borial]] is captured but Sarah manages to escape. [[Sarah Steelheart|Sarah]] is certain that [[Borial]] is dead but can not confirm it.

 The churchly person bears a resemblance to the person in the painting in the Starchild Estate at [[Killian Peak]].
-The party suspects that this person is [[Golliander Starchild]].
+The party suspects that this person is [[Goliander Starchild]].

 The party asks about the other factions on the island and learn about [[The Dark Dagger Veils]].
 They are a more traditional hitman-group, one which despises the recklessness and unprofessional [[The Vipers]].
 The party also learns about [[The Hooded Lanterns]], the faction to which [[Borial]] belonged, a faction which tries to be good and provide people with a second chance.
 #### The Search for Scorn